 Pre-scheduling posts.

-It is a great idea for you to pre-schedule some posts during quieter times.
+It is a great idea to pre-schedule some posts during quieter times.
 In other words, write them now, but post them later, automatically.

 Read more: